Yet [*/+/^] : Verses From Myself, 2017, To Myself, 1976

 (freed from this ruined world's sin and sure damnation)

-for the Joy of Common Salvation,
+for the Orthodox Faith, the Joy of Common Salvation,

 which is and shall always be my soul's chiefest exultation

-among the redeemed of the great congregation
+among the redeemed of the great congregation,

 lit by the Bright and Morning Star;